Kiosk.Net Tools

 You normally should not change the number in the description field for the IM Machines.
 It is used to start an IM session from somewhere else other than the start of the list of subscribers in your database.
 If you have to do an emergency abort halfway through a lengthy list, you can actually set this number to start somewhere in the middle and avoid spamming everyone multiple times.
 For example let's say it successfully IMs 100 people on your list then you stop it.
 You can make any changes you need and type in 100 into the description field to start at person #101 and avoid spamming 100 people again.

-You can modify the contents of your IM machine after sending.
+You can modify the contents of your IM machine during or after sending.
 You can add or remove items.
 Even though the IM Machine appears to reset after you make any changes, it is still working in "resend' mode, so everyone requesting a resend will get the updated contents of the IM machine.

 You can calculate how long it will take an IM session using this forumula: